sudo, sudoedit

 By default, the group vector to the list of groups the target user .

-The real and effective group IDs, are still set to match the target user.
+The real and effective group IDs, match the target user.

 lists commands for the invoking user or the user specified by -U .